The Legacy of Artemisia, or Why Should We Care That Someone Was Raped

 I’ve heard it said that it’s a cliché when women draw attention to autobiographical information in the work they make, or when feminists find the personal in the work of women in history.
 Many people like to assert the importance of objectivity over everything else.
 But don’t all the paintings shown here speak more about the (male) artists who painted them and the era in which they were painted than they do about the depicted or represented subject?
 These images are as autobiographical as any I’ve seen, they certainly don’t belong to some kind of neutral centre.

 Even Caravaggio, a painter who was not notorious for his restrained style, seems to have painted a Judith who doesn’t want to get her dress dirty.

-I’m showing you this because Artemisa was famous during her lifetime and forever afterwards not only because of her painting but because she was raped at the age of 17 and took part in a trial to prosecute the man who did it.
+I’m showing you this because Artemisa was famous during her lifetime and forever afterwards not only because of her painting but because she was raped at the age of 17 and took part in a trial to prosecute the man (and his accomplice) who did it.
 She painted her first Judith while the trial took place and the anger in that image in undeniable.

 She didn’t report the rape herself, her father heard rumours and went to the authorities.
 There wouldn’t have been a trial at all if she hadn’t been a virgin.
 Artemisia was publicly humiliated and called a liar at the trial.
 She was tortured with thumbscrews to see if she was telling the truth.

 Meanwhile, the man who raped her, Agostino Tassi, was already a convicted rapist, whose wife was missing, presumed dead at the time of the trail.

 Artemisia didn’t find out he was married till the trial and it is an indication of the desperation these circumstances would have inflicted on her at the time that Artemisia had hoped Tassi would marry HER, to save her from the even worse fate he had inflicted on her by stealing her virginity.
 She was even betrayed by the only other woman in the house, the housekeeper, who ignored her cries for help.